FIXTradingCommunity/fix-simple-binary-encoding/v1-0-STANDARD/doc/02FieldEncoding.md

 | uint32         | 32-bit unsigned integer | 4               | 32                        |
 | uint64         | 64-bit unsigned integer | 8               | 64                        |

 Like other integer-backed encodings, multi-value encodings follow the byte order specified by message schema when serializing to the wire.
-See section [*`<messageSchema>` attributes*](#messageschema-attributes) for specification of message schema attributes, including byteOrder.
+See section [*Message schema attributes*](#messageschema-attributes) for the specification, including byteOrder.

 ### Value encoding